KOIT: Booster

 KOIT is rebroadcast on the following FM booster:

 HD Radio

 On December 28, 2018, KOIT's HD2 subchannel changed their format from 1970s' hits (which moved to KUFX's HD2 subchannel) to adult album alternative, branded as "96.5 HD2".
 In early September 2020, the format was changed to rock, branded as "Highway 1".

+On May 10, 2024, KOIT's HD3 sub channel switched from year-round Christmas music to bilingual; soft adult contemporary, branded as "Bay Area Magic".